zainaftab2225/zainaftab2225.github.io/_sociology/karl-marx.md

   - The challenging idea is called the **anti-thesis**.
   - When these ideas clash, a **synthesis** is produced which is turn becomes the thesis and then is challenged again by a new anti-thesis.
 This is how history moves forward through contradictions.
 - In ancient Greece, there was a big debate on *idealism vs. materialism*.
 Does mind create reality or does reality create the mind?
-  - Most prevalent form of idealism is religion - we exist as a reflection of God. *"I think, there I am"* by Rene Descartes is another example of idealism.
+  - Most prevalent form of idealism is religion - we exist as a reflection of God. *"I think, therefore I am"* by Rene Descartes is another example of idealism.
   - However, Marx was a follower of materialism - *"I am, therefore I think"*.
 Friedrich Engels explained it further that thought is inseparable from matter that thinks.
   - Marx combined these two concepts of dialectical and materialism.
 Material reality moves forward through contradictions.